himanshu864/DevObs/Artificial Intelligence.md

 ### Conjunctive Normal Form

 A function is in CNF or clausal normal form if it is a conjunction of one or more clauses. (where clause is disjunction of literals).
 It is *AND of ORs*.
-Convert.

 ### Rules of Inference